AlirezaAbd-dev/Bolboler/README.md

 # **Abilities**

+-   Fully Responsive
+-   Able To:
+    -   Authentication & Authorization:
         -   Able To SignIn, Log and Logout with discord
+    -   Tweets:
         -   Able To add Tweet
         -   Able To edit Tweet
         -   Able To delete Tweet
--   Able To Infinite Scroll
+        -   Able To Infinite Scroll On Tweets
+    -   Follow:
         -   Able To Follow other users
         -   Able To Be Followed By Other Users
         -   Able To See Followers
         -   Able To See Followings